 Another Greek word, διαθηκη (diatheke), is used throughout the NT, and it means "covenant."
 It stands in for the Hebrew word ברית (b'rit).
 In various dialects of Aramaic, we find the word קים (qyam) is often used for "covenant."
 In some dialects, such as Samaritan Palestinian Aramaic, the word is still ברית (b'rit).
 However, the Peshitta uses the word דיתיקא (dia-tee-qe) which is a transliteration of the Greek Diatheke.
-Again, why the Greek terms for "law" and "covenant," especially when given that Aramaic has its own words for these terms?
+Again, why the Greek terms for such important Hebraic terms as "law" and "covenant," especially given that Aramaic has its own words for these terms?

 There are many other Greek loanwords in the Syriac, which again we should not expect to see if Syriac Aramaic were a "holy language" that was used to communicate the NT.
 Remember, too, that Arabic is a descendant of Aramaic.
 Yet I don't see anyone claiming Arabic is a "holy language."
 (Except for Muslims, of course).
 Syriac comes from Old Aramaic, just as Arabic comes from Nabataean (a child of Aramaic).
 If that somehow makes it any holier than Greek, then does the same apply for any and all Semitic languages?
 What about Mandaic?
 Or Ethiopic?